digitalocean/navigators-guide/book/02-scale/ch04-ha.md

 You'll need to confirm the execution by entering `yes`, and you'll be notified when the apply is complete.

 At this point, you can visit your Load Balancer's public IP address (which you can get with `terraform show`) in your browser to see the example content from your web servers.
-If you used a self-signed cert for this test, you can expect to see an invalid certificate notice.

 Terraform can also remove your cluster automatically with the `destroy` option.
-You can use this workflow for rapid testing, but know that any data saved to the cluster will be removed.
-The `destroy` option will remove your cluster.
-This is the fastest way to clean up from the work we do in this chapter.
+You can use this workflow for rapid testing, but know that any data saved to the cluster will be removed. **The `destroy` option will remove your cluster.** This is the fastest way to clean up from the work we do in this chapter.
 You can re-run `apply` to generate a new cluster.

 Before you tear down this example cluster, let's test that it's actually highly available like we expect.

 ### Testing the Cluster Availability

-To test the availability of the backend web servers, we can take one offline while continuously requesting connections from the Load Balancer.
+To test the availability of the backend web servers, we can take one server offline while continuously requesting connections from the Load Balancer.
 If the connections keep making it through, we'll know the service stayed online despite a server failure.
-(We can't test the failover of the Load Balancer itself because it runs as a service, meaning you don't have (or need) direct access to its individual components.)
+(We can't test the failover of the Load Balancer itself because it runs as a service, meaning you don't have or need direct access to its individual components.)

 Run the following command in a terminal, which will connect to the Load Balancer once per second.